JuliaPy/PyCall.jl/README.md

 Keyword arguments can be passed as the *last* argument of a function, prefixed by the `@pykw` macro, and separated by *spaces*.
-For example, [PyLab](http://www.scipy.org/PyLab) uses keyword arguments to specify plot options, and this functionality is accessed from Julia by:
+For example, matplotlib's [pylab](http://matplotlib.org/) uses keyword arguments to specify plot options, and this functionality is accessed from Julia by:

     @pyimport pylab